supgilad/argos3-insectbot/README.md

     * Robots can run different behaviors
     * Global variables can be used to contain state
   * Models
-    * Models of Kilobot, other robots, boxes, cylinders
+    * Models of Insectbot, other robots, boxes, cylinders
       * Motion is full 2D dynamics
       * Robots can push other objects
-    * Communication considers obstruction
-    * Message drop considers local density